Parsifal-M/backstage-opa-plugins/docs/deploying-opa/deploying-opa.md

         name: opa-rbac-policy
 ```

+> [!ATTENTION|style:flat]
+> The below is a policy designed to work with the [OPA Permissions Wrapper Module](../opa-permissions-wrapper-module/introduction.md#simplify-permissions-with-opa-in-backstage).
+If you are using [opa-authz](../opa-authz/introduction.md#opa-authz-client) or [opa-authz-react](../opa-authz-react/introduction.md#opa-authz-react), you will need to adjust the policy accordingly!

 For simplicity you can then create a policy in a `ConfigMap` and mount it into the OPA container.

+> [!NOTE|style:flat]
 > Note: Update "kind:namespace/name" in the policy to match your user entity claims.

 ```yaml